md-jamal/ext4_start/README.md

-I didn't patience to print all the structure memebers.
+I didn't have patience to print all the structure memebers.

 but one could use gdb to load the program and see the content of structure, the easy way